-- (b) The ordinary hours for employees engaged in general administration shall be between Monday and Friday except where such administrative duties are associated with work in functions where a different spread of hours is applicable. - (vi) An employee's commencement and/or finishing times may be altered by agreement or by the employer with the provision of reasonable notice where there are genuine operational or safety reasons supporting the variation.
-For the purpose of this subclause, reasonable notice shall be determined having regard to: - the employee's personal circumstances including any family and carer responsibilities; and - the needs of the workplace, including any genuine operational or safety reasons.
+- (v) An employee's commencement and/or finishing times may be altered by agreement or by the employer with the provision of reasonable notice where there are genuine operational or safety reasons supporting the variation.
+For the purpose of this sub-clause, reasonable notice shall be determined having regard to: - the employee's personal circumstances including any family and carer responsibilities; and - the needs of the workplace, including any genuine operational or safety reasons.

 Unless otherwise agreed, at least two weeks prior to the proposed alteration the employer shall provide the employee with the reasons for the proposed alteration to commencement and/or finishing times in writing.
 At least one week prior to the proposed alteration the employee shall provide reasons in writing if they do not agree with the proposed alteration, provided that an employee shall not unreasonably withhold agreement.
-In the event of a dispute, Clause 35, Grievance and Disputes Procedures, shall apply.
+In the event of a dispute, Clause 36, Grievance and Disputes Procedures, shall apply.